 - Parking can fill up quickly on the weekend.

-- The play equipment is spread across a large area and there isn’t line of sight from some sections.
+- The play equipment is spread across a large area and there isn’t line of sight between some sections.

 - Toilets are down the back of the playground, along with the bubbler.